 The gain control is the primary knob on most tube amps for electric guitars and distorted sounds!

-Gain On A Mixer
+Gain On A Mixing Board or Audio Interface

-Because many devices like microphones and instruments can be used on a mixer, the signals from these items can be drastically different.
+Because many devices like microphones and instruments can be used on a mixer, the audio signals from these items can be drastically different.